-We have audited the financial statements of Aroi Mortgage Investment Corporation Inc. (the "Company"), which comprise the statement of financial position as at March 31, 2022, and the statements of income and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Aroi Mortgage Investment Corporation Inc. (the "Company"), which comprise the statement of financial position as at March 31, 2023, and the statements of income and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.